 Wizards and priests, as they advance into the higher levels, have the advantage of their magic to rely on for their progression.
 Beyond level 20, they can even delve into the highest spheres, attaining the highest skill at ritual magic or even mastering the godlike power that True Dweomers can confer.
 Warriors and rogues, on the other hand, receive weapon proficiencies and more points to put into their thief skills.

 However, from level 10 to 20, warriors and can find that there is a lack of things to spend these resources on.
 Warriors can pursue mastery in a weapon, but only if they are single-classed fighters - and often only one or two of the fighting styles will appeal to a character.
 Warriors receive proficiency slots every four levels, however.
-In the interest of giving more options to these classes, this page gives new abilities that weapon proficiency or thief skill points can be spent on.
+In the interest of giving more options to these classes, this page gives new abilities that weapon proficiency points can be spent on.

 Unless otherwise noted, all of the fighter abilities have a minimum level of 10.